nicolashodee/nicolashodee/README.md

 # ![BANNER](./images/banner.jpg)
 ### Welcome 👋 !
-## My name is Nicolas, I'm a junior web developer / senior photo retoucher
+## My name is Nicolas, I'm a photographer / retoucher making websites.

 Where to find me 🌴
 👉 LinkedIn